SCHY

 Disclaimers:

-The information provided is for informational purposes only and does not constitute financial advice.
-Investment decisions should be made based on individual circumstances and consultation with a qualified financial advisor.
-Market share data is unavailable and based on estimations.
+This information is for informational purposes only and does not constitute investment advice.
+Past performance is not indicative of future results.
+Investment decisions should be based on individual financial circumstances and consultation with a qualified financial advisor.
+Data points like AUM and market share are subject to change and represent estimates.

 About Schwab International Dividend Equity ETF